JasonDJung/ECE-445-NOTEBOOK/Notebooks/Jason Jung/readme.md

 * After meeting with our TA and one of his peers, we were advised that there was probably a short on the board.
 * Used a power meter and a breakout board to debug our circuit.
 # 11/10/23:
+*  Determined that it was the back LDO that was the issue, removed this and things wroked out.
+# 11/11/23:
+* Took measurements on the output of the clock buffer, noticed a good amount of noise
+# 11/13/23:
+* Met with Jason P, who helped us verify where the short was on the board
 * Ripped apart a USB C cable, measured Power to Ground impedance using a multimeter, verified that a short existed.
 * Removed every component on the board, one by one, using a multimeter to check the impedance to see if it changed.
-*  Determined that it was the back LDO that was the issue, removed this and things wroked out.
-# 11/11/23:
-*
-# 11/12/23:
-*
-# 11/14/23:
-*
+* USB C Connector kept falling off, soldered it back on aggressively
 # 11/15/23:
 * Soldered pull up resistors on Vcc on the clock buffer
+* Kept debugging circuit: identifed the following issues:
+* Clock is noisy, not identified correctly on the device.
+*
 # 11/16/23:
-* Realized that our PCB was on the wrong bootmode.
+* Realized that our PCB was on the wrong bootmode
+* Are able to download to the program., still not recognized as a camera.
 * Met with Zhongmin, took us down to the Biosensors Lab to test our development board's multispectral capabilities.
 Development board does not work
 # 11/17/23:
 * Met with Professor Gruev, he helped us take off the IR lens on our development board.
 Development board can now see in IR.
 Tested with IR light on iPhone.